FishlandicFishy/phrygia-font/README.md

 ## Notes

-As you can see, the regular italic font is kinda broken.
+As you can see, the regular italic font has a broken line height.
 I do not know how to fix this and I do not expect to be fixing this.

 ## Downloads